Should you be a matriculated or non-matriculated student?

 How much does it cost to take classes?

-- FMCC’s Tuition and Fees Schedule describes cost, payment deadlines and polices.
+- FM’s Tuition and Fees Schedule describes cost, payment deadlines and polices.

 - The Registrar’s Office can give you a general idea of your costs when you enroll in classes but the Bursar’s Office is responsible for sending you a bill after enrollment.